Oleh Kulinich

-Oleh Ivanovych Kulinich (Олег Іванович Кулініч; born 25 November 1966) is a Ukrainian politician currently serving as a People's Deputy of Ukraine in the 9th Ukrainian Verkhovna Rada (parliament), having previously served in the 7th and 8th convocations.
-He is head of the Dovira parliamentary faction in the Verkhovna Rada.
+Oleh Ivanovych Kulinich (Олег Іванович Кулініч; born 25 November 1966) is a Ukrainian politician currently serving as a People's Deputy of Ukraine in the 9th Ukrainian Verkhovna Rada (parliament), having previously served in the seventh and eighth convocations.
+He is the head of the Dovira group in the Verkhovna Rada.

 Education

-He studied at the Commodity Faculty of the Poltava Cooperative Institute (now Poltava University of Economics and Trade) where he graduated in 1991.
+Kulinich studied at the Commodity Faculty of the Poltava Cooperative Institute (now Poltava University of Economics and Trade) where he graduated in 1991.

 Career

-After his graduation in 1984, he worked as a driver in the collective farm named after Engels of Zinkiv Raion, Poltava Oblast.
-He served in the army from November 1984 to 1986.
+After his graduation in 1984, he worked in a collective farm, and later in the army (1984-86) and as a freight forwarder for a bakery.

-From January to August 1987, he worked as a freight forwarder for the delivery of bakery products at the Zinkiv bakery.

-After obtaining a higher education in October 1991, he worked as the deputy head of the Zheleznogorsk district consumer union of the Kursk Oblast of the Russian Federation.
+After obtaining higher education in October 1991, he worked as the deputy head of the Zheleznogorsk district consumer union of the Kursk Oblast of the Russian Federation.

-From October 1992 to September 1995, he was deputy director of trade at the commercial enterprise Torgovy Tsentr in the Kursk Oblast of the Russian Federation.
+From October 1992 to September 1995, he was deputy director of trade at the commercial enterprise Torgovy Tsentr in the Kursk Oblast.

-In October 1995, he returned to Ukraine and started his own business – trading in fuel and lubricants in Zinkiv, Poltava Oblast.
-Built two gas stations.
-In 2012, he sold off his business.
+In October 1995, Kulinich returned to Ukraine and started his own business, trading in fuel and lubricants in Zinkiv, Poltava Oblast and building to gas stations.
+In 2012, the business was sold off.

-In December 2001, he founded an agricultural private limited company "Oktan" of the Zinkiv Raion of the Poltava Oblast.
-The enterprise is engaged in the cultivation and sale of plant products, as well as animal husbandry.
-Since 2012, the enterprise has been transferred to management.
+In December 2001, he founded the agricultural private limited company Oktan in the Zinkiv Raion of the Poltava Oblast.
+The business works in the cultivation and sale of plant products, as well as animal husbandry.

 Political career

 In March 2002, he was first elected a deputy of the Poltava Oblast Council.
-In the Poltava Oblast Council of the IV convocation, he joined the permanent commission on investment, construction, housing and communal services and ecology.
+In the Poltava Oblast Council of the fourth convocation, he joined the Permanent Commission on Investment, Construction, Housing and Communal Services and Ecology.

 In March 2006, he was re-elected to the regional council for a second term, where he worked in the permanent committee on budget, entrepreneurship and property management.

 In 2010, he became a deputy of the Poltava Oblast Council for the third time.
-In the regional council of the 6th convocation, he joined the permanent commission on fuel and energy complex and subsoil use, and was elected its secretary.
+In the regional council of the sixth convocation, he joined the permanent commission on fuel and energy complex and subsoil use and was elected its secretary.